 Longtown Carlisle Cumbria CA6 5TU 01228 792 489

-A little house in the big woods that is the perfect solution for parents wanting to give their kids a taste of life without a touch-screen -- or for couples seeking a romantic forest retreat.
+A little house in the big woods that is the perfect solution for parents wanting to give their kids a taste of life without a touch-screen – or for couples seeking a romantic forest retreat.
 The cabin is gorgeous, and looks exactly like a Laura Ingalls Wilder illustration – though it could just as easily feature in a Scandinavian lifestyle book.
-Though there's no running water inside and just a minimal electricity supply, touches of luxury like the wood-burning stove, hot tub and a supremely photogenic (and super comfy) leather Chesterton on which to curl up and meditate on the art of chopping wood, ensure that the cabin is good for the body as well as the soul.
+Though there's no running water inside and just a minimal electricity supply, touches of luxury ensure that the cabin is good for the body as well as the soul – like the wood-burning stove, a hot tub and a supremely comfortable leather Chesterton on which to curl up and meditate on the art of chopping wood.

 The local area

 Have your say

 You must be signed in to leave a review, please sign in or register with us to continue.Sign In